Tushar2674/Age_Emotion_Nationality_Dress/README.md

 **Task3** file is the Jupyter source file that contain the model generation and training .
 **Task3 Report.dox** is the final report file that contain all other informations .

+# NOTE
+Make sure to install all the needed libraries
+Try to run the code without debugging else may result an error (incase of vscode try Ctrl + F5 for run without debugging )